ethereum/EIPs/EIPS/eip-1.md

 ` title: `<EIP title>

-` author: `<list of author's real names and optionally, email address or username>
+` author: `<list of author's real names and optionally, email address or username as shown below>

 ` * discussions-to: ` <url>